CuriousNicholi/CuriousVR01/content/contact/_index.md

 ---
 title: Contact
-metaDescription: Welcome to CuriousVR Show.
-I'm CuriousVR and this is my show.
+metaDescription: Contact CuriousVR to join in on his virtual adventures in reality style.
 ---